larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 get 400 grand to to do something with.
-So basically we took this 400 grand and and contracted to get this
-Moby memory and company again.
+So basically we took this 400 grand and and contracted to get this moby memory and company again.
-Was fabric fabric tech fabric tech.
+Was Fabritek, Fabritek.
 (31:01)
-Patrick fabric tech.
+Patrick Fabritek.
 They're making this was a core memory you know, made of of, of of little Donuts and it's